robole/vscode-profile-status/README.md

 If you would like support added, raise an issue to request the feature.
 A contibution is welcome.

-### Does this support remote or WSL (Windows Subsystem for Linux)?
+### Does this support remote or Windows Subsystem for Linux (WSL)?

-This extension looks on the **local file system** for the global state in a file called *storage.json*.
+This extension looks in the **local file system** for the global state in a file called *storage.json*.
 This *may not* be available when you are working remotely, or in WSL.
 I do not use VS Code in this way, so I do not know how it is exactly!

 If you have a suggestion to support these environments - a contibution is welcome.